-University of Central Oklahoma is a public, state school in an suburban setting in Edmond, Oklahoma.
-Central was founded in 1890 and now enrolls around 14,132 students a year, including 12,661 undergrad students.
+University of Central Oklahoma is a public, state school in the suburban setting of Edmond, Oklahoma.
+Central was founded in 1890 and the school presently has around 14,132 students per year, including 12,661 undergrad students.
 Central offers housing for up to 1,910 students.
 Most students live in off campus housing.

 |Overall Acceptance Rate||81%|

 |Early Action Acceptance Rate||EA not offered|

 |Applicants Submitting SAT scores||10%|

 There is no one way to define a "good" college or university.
 Admissions criteria, acceptance rate and average GPA are good indicators of how competitive an institution is.